magenta/magenta/demos/sketch-rnn-js/README.md

 ```javascript
 var z = model.encode(example, encoding_temperature); // encoding_temperature between 0 and 1.
 ```
-I personally like the 2nd method as it provides more artistic variation, but it depends on your application.
+The 2nd method provides more artistic variation, but which is best for you depends on your application.
 If you are doing clustering and prefer more certainty, then the default method may be better and easier to debug.

 If you collect a group of z's, you can do PCA or t-sne or other clustering methods to analyze your data, and even use the z's for classification.
 As we may upgrade the model weights in the future, each model has a versioning system stored in model.info.version, so you may want to keep track of the model version with the z's of each class if you intend to save them to use at a later point.